appbaseio/Docs/content/docs/interactive/javascript.md

 ## Stream data

-Let's now subscribe to some streaming data based on an `id`.
-For this, we'll appbase-js [`getStream()`](/javascript/api-reference.html#getstream) method which continuously streams new updates to a specific JSON document based on the `id`.
+Let's now subscribe to some streaming data updates based on an `id` location.
+For this, we'll use the appbase-js [`getStream()`](/javascript/api-reference.html#getstream) method which continuously streams new updates to a specific JSON document based on the `id`.

-We'll also need to make a change on the same doc we've subscribed by it's `id`.
-To make a change in any existing data, we use [`update()`](/javascript/api-reference.html#update) method.
+We'll also make a change on the same doc we've subscribed to to show how streaming updates work.
+To make a change in any existing data, we can use the [`update()`](/javascript/api-reference.html#update) method.

 <br/>